epfl-ada/ada-2025-project-othertagada/README.md

 ## What can we learn about conflicts and friendships from analyzing the dynamics that occur within a frequently interacting set of groups ?

 # Description
 This project explores how Reddit communities interact, collaborate, and clash within a densely connected network of subreddits.
 By focusing on the most active and communicative groups, we aim to uncover the dynamics that shape inter-community relationships — whether friendly alliances or hostile exchanges.
+Using network analysis and time-windowed tracking of subreddit behavior, we visualize how patterns of sentiment and interaction evolve over time, identifying clusters of related topics and potential “troublemakers” who ignite chains of negative exchanges.
+Alongside network-based insights, we also examine linguistic properties of posts — such as word complexity, sentence length, and verbosity — to see whether communication style influences sentiment and group dynamics.

 # Specific questions and methods
 Q° : What seems to bring these subreddits together ?
 Are they closely related or completely different ?